 Over the course of our lives, some of our most powerfully remembered moments, of a first date, a first kiss, or a mad dash to the hospital for the birth of a child, are inextricably linked to our vehicles.
-Bow Valley Insurance of Calgary has been helping to insure all of your car-related adventures since 1980.
+Bow Valley Insurance has been helping to insure all of your car-related adventures since 1980.

 For drivers with a lifetime of experience, the good news is that you are among the safest drivers in Canada, and can benefit from automobile insurers competing for your business, especially with a dedicated independent agent assisting you.
 The bad news is that safety statistics also reveal that some aging Canadian drivers are destined to become the most dangerous drivers on the road.